-Comments on Group Home Rule Changes:
+Comments on Group Home Rule Changes.

-Pg.
-49; Remediation Strategy 1: If the responsibility of the referral rests on the "Group Home" where does the referral for employment skills get documented and how does it get documented?
-When do these meetings with individual(s) and their team take place, at the 90 day review or annual ISP?
-Special meetings, historically, are very difficult to schedule (even at the request of the individual) in a timely manner or if at all.
-Just because someone displays a certain set of employable skills doesn't mean they would be interested in that type of work (i.e. they take out the trash, mop the floor, etc. doesn't necessarily mean they want to be a janitor).
+Page. forty nine, Remediation Strategy one.
+If the responsibility of the referral rests on the "Group Home" where does the referral for employment skills get documented and how does it get documented?
+When do these meetings with individuals, and their team take place, at the ninety day review or annual ISP?
+Special meetings, historically, are very difficult to schedule even at the request of the individual, in a timely manner or if at all.
+Just because someone displays a certain set of employable skills doesn't mean they would be interested in that type of work, i.e. they take out the trash, mop the floor, et cetera. doesn't necessarily mean they want to be a janitor.
 Shouldn't we ask the individual if they want a job and what they would like to do and then work towards helping them to acquire the skills essential to their desired job?

-Pg.
-59; Remediation Strategy 3: The concern rests in the language person of choice-does this mean a person who isn't supported by DDD or a choice of roommate already in the home?
-If it were a person of choice (meaning anyone in the community) then the concerns revolve around safety for all members of the home.
-We are required to run criminal backgrounds checks, reference checks, MVD checks, APS/CPS checks, drug tests, and fingerprint clearance on staff so the same would need to apply for anyone living in the home that isn't a DDD member.
+Page. fifty nine, Remediation Strategy three.
+The concern rests in the language, person of choice does, this mean a person who isn't supported by DDD or a choice of roommate already in the home?
+If it were a person of choice, meaning anyone in the community, then the concerns revolve around safety for all members of the home.
+We are required to run criminal backgrounds checks, reference checks, MVD checks, APS and CPS checks, drug tests, and fingerprint clearance on staff so the same would need to apply for anyone living in the home that isn't a DDD member.
 Additionally, it impacts the range of the home and the number of DDD members we could serve.
 In order to make up for the change in range we would need rate increase or to charge rent.
 Finally, what role does staff play in the care of the person of choice if it is not someone supported by DDD?
-Though this may not be the intent of the remediation strategy, the use of person of choice can be looked at as anyone an individual chooses to live with.
+Though this may not be the intent of the remediation strategy, the use of, person, of, choice, can be looked at as anyone an individual chooses to live with.

-Pg.
-59; Remediation Strategy 4: The aim of group homes is to provide individuals with the most typical living environment manageable.
+Pate. fifty nine, Remediation Strategy four.
+The aim of group homes is to provide individuals with the most typical living environment manageable.
 Posting rights information on the wall of a home is not typical.
-Perhaps it would be better to provide this information in their welcome packet or in a right's book distributed to them at the time of move-in.
+Perhaps it would be better to provide this information in their welcome packet or in a right's book distributed to them at the time of move in.

-Pg.
-62; Remediation Strategy 5: How do you create structure around the lives of individuals without creating a schedule so agencies can ensure adequate staff within the home's range?
-Unless, we see changes in rate structure to support agencies in providing one-on-one staff for every person living in the home-it seems impossible without using/taking of individual's alone time to cover lack of staffing (assuming they have alone time).
-What is an alternate schedule to ensure full access to the home environment?
-If all 4 of the individuals living in a group home have jobs or attend a DTA/work program-they typically have a 7am-3pm or 8am-4pm schedule (operational hours which group homes don't control).
-These similarities in schedule are actually quite "culturally normative" and sharing space in a home, whether in a family structure or with roommates, before and/or after work is typical.
+Page. sixty two, Remediation Strategy five.
+How do you create structure around the lives of individuals without creating a schedule so agencies can ensure adequate staff within the home's range?
+Unless, we see changes in rate structure to support agencies in providing one on one staff for every person living in the home it seems impossible without using/taking of individual's alone time to cover lack of staffing, assuming they have alone time.
+What is an alternate schedule to ensure full access to the home environment?, If all four of the individuals living in a group home have jobs or attend a OTA/work program they typically have a 7am to 3pm, or, 8am to 4pm schedule, operational hours which group homes don't control.
+These similarities in schedule are actually quite "culturally normative" and sharing space in a home, whether in a family structure or with roommates, before and or after work is typical.